 In her episode of Chef’s Table, Asma Khan, reflecting upon her success as a restaurateur, sums up her philosophies about hospitality by saying that “a guest is an incarnation of God.”
-She envisions her role as a chef beyond the kitchen—devoting herself spiritually to the people she feeds.
+She envisions her role as a chef beyond the kitchen—to deliver unconditional hospitality to her guests—devoting herself physically and spiritually to the people she feeds.
 Chef Kahn’s statement implies that a chef’s path toward achieving enlightenment is found through the joy of her guests.

 Today’s diners expect transcendent restaurant experiences which has brought about a dramatic change in the way hospitality is administered.
 In extreme cases, a restaurant staff must faithfully commit itself to service in the way that some dedicate their lives to a set of religious beliefs.
 This quest for purity can make modern restaurant work an ascetic pursuit, where holiness can only be achieved through deprivation.
 Individuals that are incapable of achieving the level of piety necessary to please guests are defrocked.

 In the most dogmatic restaurants, the idea of achieving salvation through hospitality can border on the occult.
 In reality, supplicating ourselves on a daily basis to serve others exacts an immeasurable psychological toll.
 Restaurant work is already hazardous, mentally and physically, but being expected to unconditionally love guests who often don’t reciprocate is toxic.
 We bend but don’t break, yet we cover up our bruises and convince ourselves that abuse comes with the territory.